Renato Kayzer: Cruzeiro

 On 9 April 2018, Kayzer signed for Cruzeiro and was immediately loaned to Atlético Goianiense in the Série B. He was a regular starter for the side, scoring seven goals and narrowly missing out promotion.

 Kayzer returned to Raposa for the 2019 season; initially assigned to the first team, he was rarely used and subsequently moved out on loan to Ponte Preta.
 A subsequent loan move to Chapecoense followed, where he featured sparingly as the club suffered relegation.

 On 29 December 2019, Kayzer returned to Atlético Goianiense, also on loan, with the side now in the top tier.

 Athletico Paranaense

-On 25 September 2020, Kayzer joined Athletico Paranaense on a permanent deal after a long series of loan spells.
+On 25 September 2020, Kayzer joined Athletico Paranaense on a permanent three-year deal after a long series of loan spells.
+He scored a career-best 11 goals in the 2020 Série A (including three goals with Atlético Goianiense), and added a further six in the following tournament.

 Fortaleza

 On 8 February 2022, Kayzer signed for Fortaleza on a permanent deal.

-Daejeon Hana Citizen

-On 17 July 2022, Kayzer signed for Daejeon Hana Citizen on a 6-month loan deal.
+After being rarely used, he joined Daejeon Hana Citizen in South Korea on a six-month loan deal on 17 July.